Gordon Brunton: Chief Executive 1966-84

-Brunton served as Chief Executive of Thomson Newspapers & International Thomson Organisation Ltd (ITOL) Thomson Corporation from 1966 to 1984 during the Thomson period of global expansion and diversification into travel, oil, print, book, magazine, newspaper, trade and technical press and local directory publishing.
+Brunton was Chief Executive of Thomson Newspapers & International Thomson Organisation Ltd (ITOL) Thomson Corporation from 1966 to 1984 during the Thomson period of global expansion and diversification into travel, oil, print, book, magazine, newspaper, trade and technical press and local directory publishing.
 By the late 1970s ITOL had become one of the largest and most influential companies in the world.

 Brunton retired from Thomson in 1985.
 He has been credited as being a major architect in the construction and diversification of the Thomson Corporation during the firms years as a conglomerate.

 Travel

 Of particular note was during the late 1960s, with Gordon Brunton leading the diversification into the package tour business for Thomson, this was later supported by his friend from the LSE Vladimir Raitz, founder of Horizon Holiday Group.
 Thomson Holidays now TUI AG grew with the acquisition of Sky Tours, Rivera Holidays and a then small air carrier Britannia Airways.
 Britannia became a major charter airline and Thomson leased a fleet of Boeing 737-200 aircraft, becoming the first European carrier to buy the Boeing product.
 Brunton believed Thomson had certain advantages in entering the travel market, at a time when tastes were changing for British holidaymakers with shifting aspirations for overseas holidays.

 The major expenses for travel companies were the print brochures and the PR and advertising space needed to promote package holidays.

 Brunton argued that Thomson held an advantage over their competitors with their printing presses, free access to their media empire with advertising and editorial capacity in their national and regional newspaper network.
 This put Thomson ahead of other package tour operators.
-This gamble despite considerable opposition within Thomson management, proved highly successful and within a few years Thomson became a market leader in European travel.
+This gamble despite considerable opposition within Thomson management, proved highly successful and within a few years Thomson became one of the market leaders in European travel, competing for dominance with the Court Line group.